ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_planemo_galaxy_wrapper.rst

 For full instructions on this refer to Planemo's documentation itself at https://planemo.readthedocs.io/en/latest/writing_appliance.html.
 Here we will summarise usage for our use case.

 The galaxy wrapper essentially includes XML files providing set of instruction to input and output files and files format that are used in bioconda recipes for an associate function.
-The planemo command `tool_init` takes various arguments and generates the skeletal structure of these XML files.
+The planemo command :code:`tool_init` takes various arguments and generates the skeletal structure of these XML files.
 Although XML can be written in a text editor planemo comands makes the process quicker.

-An example demonstration of making a galaxy wrapper for a script, _`scater-read-10x-results`: https://github.com/ebi-gene-expression-group/bioconductor-scater-scripts/blob/ed456544658a17fe58d69ad06b9f88e78ba53c40/scater-read-10x-results.R, which reads 10X data, creates a SingleCellExperiemnt object and saves it in rds (rdata) format.
-This script is basically an interface to the function `read10xResults()` from Scater. **Note:** this function is now deprecated in Scater with functionality moved to DropletUtils(), we will update this example in due course.
+An example demonstration of making a galaxy wrapper for a script, :code:`scater-read-10x-results`: https://github.com/ebi-gene-expression-group/bioconductor-scater-scripts/blob/ed456544658a17fe58d69ad06b9f88e78ba53c40/scater-read-10x-results.R, which reads 10X data, creates a SingleCellExperiemnt object and saves it in rds (rdata) format.
+This script is basically an interface to the function :code:`read10xResults()` from Scater. **Note:** this function is now deprecated in Scater with functionality moved to :code:`DropletUtils()`, we will update this example in due course.

 Before executing the planamo tools, the input test data used in the function to be located within the same environment.
 For brevity, create a folder with name of interest and store the test data and execute planmo tools within that folder.